Staff

 Cheng-Ju Kuo, PhD: Postdoctoral Fellow at Sanford Burnham Prebys

-Eillen Tecle, PhD: Asst Prof at California State University, Dominguez Hills
+Eillen Tecle, PhD: Asst Prof at Medical College of Wisconsin, Milwaukee, WI

 Jessica Sowa, PhD: Asst Prof at West Chester University